 Microsoft Active Directory (AD) is the central credential store for 90% of organizations worldwide.
-As the gate keeper to business applications and data, it’s not just everywhere, it’s everything!
+As the gatekeeper to business applications and data, it’s not just everywhere, it’s everything!
 Managing AD is an ongoing, never-ending task, and securing it is even harder.
 At STEALTHbits, we talk to a lot of customers who are using our tools to manage and secure AD, and over the years, several key strategies for tightening up security and hardening AD to resist attacks have emerged.
+Here a 5 (+1!) tips that you can use to harden Active Directory in your environment:

 Active Directory has thousands of objects, and a lot of moving parts to manage and secure.
 Cleaning up users, groups, and computers that are no longer needed is the best way to reduce clutter and improve security.
 By reducing the number of stale objects in AD, you reduce your attack surface by eliminating objects that can be exploited by an attacker.
 In addition, you may discover objects that are used only infrequently.
 Take this opportunity to add some context to those objects.
 Make sure there is an owner, and using data from your HR system, add that owner’s manager to the object’s attributes.
 When in doubt, do some investigation and communicate with your business stakeholders.
 The next time you have an audit or compliance review, you will be glad you did.